-This study utilized the Generalized Linear Model (GZLM) approach to analysis of test performance.
-We chose the GZLM approach because of the wide range of sub-sample sizes and strong degree of non-normality within the data set.
+This study utilized the generalized linear model (GLM) approach to analysis of test performance.
+We chose the GLM approach because of the wide range of subsample sizes and strong degree of nonnormality within the data set.
 We chose not to address nesting in this design due to absence of information about students' classrooms.
-Instead, we ran a separate GZLM for each of the three grades in order to maintain the differences in test content between the grades.
-The models used the percent of targeted items correct as the dependent variable, student group and test item format condition (Standard vs. Adapted) as independent variables, and the science scale score and English language arts scale scores as covariates.
-The percent correct variable was treated as a categorical variable for each percentage (e.g., 11%, 22%), using the multinomial, ordinal logistic GZLM model.
-The assumptions behind this model allowed for analysis of the non-normal distribution of the performance on the set of Standard vs. Adapted test items.
+Instead, we ran a separate GLM for each of the three grades in order to maintain the differences in test content between the grades.
+The models used the percentage of targeted items correct as the dependent variable, student group and test item format condition (Standard vs. Adapted) as independent variables, and the science scale score and ELA scale scores as covariates.
+The percent correct variable was treated as a categorical variable for each percentage (e.g., 11%, 22%), using the multinomial, ordinal logistic GLM model.
+The assumptions behind this model allowed for analysis of the nonnormal distribution of the performance on the set of Standard versus Adapted test items.
 Furthermore, because of the unequal sample sizes between student groups, many other analysis techniques were not applicable.

-For each GZLM model, we first tested for model goodness of fit using the Likelihood ratio chi-square omnibus test and the deviance ratios.
-The Likelihood ratios chi-square for all three grades were significant at p < .001 and the deviance ratios were close to 1.0, indicating good model fit.
-The overall tests of significance for the GZLMs, with the "trouble" items removed, are provided in Table 6.
-The main effect of Student Group in grades 4 and 5, which evaluates the general effect of group over both formats, reflects that the percent correct of

-Control and the DHH groups are significantly higher than the ELLs and LDs, when the state achievement scores in science and ELA are used as covariates.
-The significant main effect of Test Format (over groups) in grade 4 and approaching significance in grade 5 indicates that the adapted version is higher in fourth while the reverse may be true in fifth.
-The interaction term between student group and test format approaches, but does not quite reach significance across all three grades.
-The results for the Wald Chi Square tests of significance of this interaction were 7.158 (3), p < .067 for third grade, 7.556 (3), p < .056 for fourth grade, and 7.505 (3), p = .057 for fifth grade.
-However, subsequent contrasts tests were not significant anywhere, almost certainly because of small sample sizes and perhaps the non-parametric logistic methods that are less sensitive than other tests.
-Nevertheless, the three accompanying data plots suggest some interesting trends (Figures 5, 6, and 7, for grades 3-5, respectively).
+For each GLM model, we first tested for model goodness of fit using the likelihood ratio chi-square omnibus test and the deviance ratios.
+The likelihood ratios chi-square for all three grades were significant at p < .001 and the deviance ratios were close to 1.0, indicating good model fit.
+The overall tests of significance for the GLMs, with the "trouble" items removed, are provided in Table 6.
+The main effect of student group in Grades 4 and 5, which evaluates the general effect of group over both formats, reflects that the percent correct of control and the DHH groups are significantly higher than the ELLs and LDs, when the state achievement scores in science and ELA are used as covariates.
+The significant main effect of test format (over groups) in Grade 4 and approaching significance in Grade 5 indicates that the adapted version is higher in fourth, whereas the reverse may be true in fifth.
+The interaction term between student group and test format approaches, but does not quite reach, significance across all three grades.
+The results for the Wald chi-square tests of significance of this interaction were 7.158 (3), p < .067, for third grade; 7.556 (3), p < .056, for fourth grade; and 7.505 (3), p = .057, for fifth grade.
+However, subsequent contrasts tests were not significant anywhere, almost certainly because of small sample sizes and perhaps the nonparametric logistic methods